 What is the Emmett technique?

-Have you ever wished you had a way to instantly release and correct your hot spots, such as psoas imbalance, piriformis tension, tight hamstring, forearm/grip problems, shoulder restrictions, and neck rotation?
+Have you ever wished you had a way to instantly release and correct your hot spots, such as psoas imbalance, piriformis tension, tight hamstrings, forearm/grip problems, shoulder restrictions, and neck rotation?
 A system of simple assessments and corrections that can be performed lying, sitting, or standing?
-Or perhaps a way of promoting an improved mental attitude and injury recovery?
+Or perhaps a way to promote an improved mental attitude and aid injury recovery?

 Australian therapist Ross Emmett is the originator of the Emmett Technique.
-This muscle-release therapy works as stand-alone therapy alongside all other known bodywork systems, greatly enhancing their effectiveness.
-Although initially developed whilst working with animals, Ross adopted his treatments to assist ranchers in the Outback, who needed immediate and last relief when they would travel for hundreds of kilometres to see him.
+This muscle-release therapy works as a stand-alone therapy alongside all other known bodywork systems, greatly enhancing their effectiveness.
+Although initially developed while working with animals, Ross adapted his treatments to assist ranchers in the Outback, who needed immediate and lasting relief when they travelled hundreds of kilometres to see him.

-The therapy’s main features are its ability to offer a fast, lasting solution to alleviate pain and discomfort and its ease of integration into a practitioner’s existing therapy.
+The therapy’s main features are its ability to offer a fast, lasting solution for alleviating pain and discomfort, and its ease of integration into a practitioner’s existing therapy.
 Exceptional language skills support the physical aspects of the treatment, encouraging the client to recognise and promote change.

 These days, working from his clinic in Townsville, Queensland, Ross maintains valuable working relationships with many other healthcare professionals, including doctors, surgeons, physiotherapists, naturopaths and other complementary therapists.
 His wide acceptance of his work and technique means that he and his colleagues enjoy a mutual referral system based on respect for each person’s expertise.
-Clients are afforded the best possible treatment, with health professionals working together in their best interest.
+Clients receive the best possible treatment, with health professionals collaborating in their best interest.
 The demand for his methods and knowledge has led to him teaching all over Australia, New Zealand, Asia and Europe, with increasing enquiries from North America and Canada.

 Watching Ross Emmett work with a client is like being an invisible spectator at a mesmerising dance: his movements are fluid and economical, and his entire attention is focused on his client’s body as he watches and responds to each subtle signal.
-Both the therapist and the clients appear unaware of anything outside the “bubble” that funds them: the silence is palpable, and the silence is serene.
-Some of Ross’s treatments can take only a few minutes, but so deep is the relaxation the client achieves that they often have no idea how much time has passed.
+Both the therapist and the clients appear unaware of anything outside the “bubble” that surrounds them: the silence is palpable and serene.
+Some of Ross’s treatments can take only a few minutes, but the deep relaxation the client achieves means they often have no idea how much time has passed.

 Because Ross continues to work with clients and push his boundaries, the Emmett technique is overflowing, ever-developing, and refining.
-He loves to continue sharing what he knows and what he discovers, so the method is not limited in its possibilities for the future.
+He loves to continue sharing what he knows and discovers, ensuring the method remains open to possibilities for the future.

 How is the Emmett Technique performed?

-The treatment is generally performed over clothing, and the client may sit, stand or lie down according to their comfort level.
+The treatment takes place over clothing, and the client may sit, stand or lie down according to their comfort level.
 It may last for 20-40 minutes, depending on other bodywork being used, and each move, when applied, can create change within minutes.
-The physical release of muscles is achieved by using a combination of direct pressure and gentle “switches” on specific muscle groups, allowing the client’s body to return quickly to a state of balance.
+The therapist actively releases muscles by applying direct pressure and gentle “switches” on specific muscle groups, allowing the client’s body to return quickly to a state of balance.
 There are no hard, complex, and fast “rules” about treatment or routines to be worked through: each Emmett treatment is adapted to match precisely the client’s need at that time, using the finest of all the tools the therapist possesses.
 This sort of versatility is what has given rise to the label “The Chameleon Approach”.

 What can the Emmett Therapies treat?